japhb/CBOR-Simple/README.md

   * Pass-through of unrecognized simple values

-  * Special decoding for registered tags other than numbers 0..3
+  * Special decoding for registered tags other than numbers 0..3 and 30

 SPECIAL CASES
 -------------